CarolinaCobo/styx/README.md

 * Post Link
   * A link to redirect the users back to the Explore page with all the posts available.
 * Date and Time Post was Published
   * Date and time stamp and the profile name of the super user who created the post entry.
 * Post Content/Body
   * The content of the blog that has been included by the super user.
 * Comments
-  * The comments section shows site users other users responses to the blog.
+  * The comments section shows users responses to the blog.
+  * Only registered users can post comments.
   * To post responses to the blogs is through the form directly under this section on the site page.
   * When no comments have been add it will display 'No Comments Yet'.
   * This will include: